Mistsuu/dlogC/README.md

 ### Multithreading

 If we have `t` threads running at the same time applying the `Pollard-Rho` algorithm independently, we will have a speedup of `sqrt(t)` times.
 If the threads can communicate with each other, we will have a speed up of `t` times.
-That's what I (try) to do in this code, multi-threading and making them communicate with each other.

-Every thread will have a situation of *"one write, many read"*.
-It is a situation where one thread writes a value to a shared memory and the other threads will try to read it, compare with their data to get the result.

-I don't use locks, out of fear that it might hinder the finding process.
-Instead I decided to spread the writes into many memory slots so that the reading thread doesn't read the data at the same place of the writing thread writes.
-That's what the `-c` option are for, it specifies the number of those slots.

-While this mean that we might misread some values, it provide enough speedup so I just roll with this route :) *(and, yes, because I'm too lazy to implement other ways)* *(it probably also explain why we get such drastic fluctuation in runtime though...)*
+During the old implementations, I decided to go with the route where the threads can communicate with each other, but it seems like that will cause *many reads, one write* situation.
+While I decided there's no lock mechanism to be used here and therefore, allowing some misreads, it turns out that this situation still triggers some locks on memory read on the atomic level, and the program does not scale well with the number of threads increasing :<

+Refer back to the amazing paper, *[Random Walks Revisited: Extensions of Pollard’s Rho Algorithm for Computing Multiple Discrete Logarithms](https://ac.informatik.uni-freiburg.de/publications/publications/sac01.pdf)*, it seems like we can mimimalize the lock problem, by hashing points and store the related details in a hash table.
+If there's a hash collision, we've likely found an answer.

+However, a hash table requires some memory to be allocated.
+In practice, a typical computer cannot create the hash table big enough, in turn limits the size of the hash and collisions will occur too frequent.
+Because the hash output doesn't represent the whole input, many different points can be hashed into the same value.
+The lower the size of the hash, the higher the probability of finding false positives, which hinder the process even worse.

+It turns out the aforementioned paper has a very elegant solution *(✨ the solution that you can just say moaahhh ✨)* to keeping ***BOTH*** the size of the hash table ***AND*** the number of false positive cases **very low**.
+This problem can be solved if we only hash points that satisfy some constraints that we created *(in the paper they're called the "distinguished points")*.
+In this implementation, I just check whether the first limb of the point's X-coordinate modulo some number equals 0.